SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 Question

-- Do people think this is still useful given Map can now "auto-align" to existin WCS Axes?
+- Do people think this is still useful given Map can now "auto-align" to existing WCS Axes?

 Discussion